-There are alternatives to treating Endometriosis through pain medication and surgery.
+There are alternatives to treating Endometriosis, if you choose not to use pain medication and/or surgery.

 Some alternatives are: